Betty Wold Johnson Foundation

 Overview

 The Betty Wold Johnson Foundation was established in 2020 following the death of philanthropist Betty Wold Johnson (1921-2020), widow of Robert Wood Johnson III, grandson of the founder of Johnson & Johnson.
-The foundation's assets have grown dramatically from zero to over $774 million within just a few years, making it one of the rapidly expanding foundations emerging from the great wealth transfer.
+The foundation's assets have grown dramatically from zero to approximately $875 million by 2024, making it one of the rapidly expanding foundations emerging from the great wealth transfer.
 The foundation is led by Betty's sons, Christopher Johnson and Robert Wood Johnson IV (known as "Woody" Johnson, owner of the New York Jets), along with Ira Akselrad, President of The Johnson Company (the family's private investment office).
 While Betty was renowned for her support of lupus research (contributing over $50 million to the Lupus Research Alliance during her lifetime), the foundation has taken a different strategic direction, focusing on health and human services, arts and culture, environment, and education—with grants spanning from collegiate athletics to sculpture parks and climate education.

 Funding Priorities